valheimPlus/ValheimPlus/README.md

 ## Server
 * Remove Password requirement for server
 * Modify maximum Players on a server
+* Modify auto save interval
+* Modify server data rate in kilobyte

 ## Map
+* Activate shared position on map automatically
+* Setting to force other people to share their position with you
+* Remove death marker on the map on collecting your tombstone

 ### Shared map system
 Allows you to see the explored areas on the map of other players on the server if they have their position on the map shared ingame.